 All things considered, the OnePlus 5T offers a wonderful panel for media consumption.
 Filling it up with near-2:1 ratio Netflix Originals is brilliant, although we'd love to see the panel equipped with HDR capabilities like some of the more expensive flagships.
 The fact that it takes over the entire front of the phone just makes it that much more immersive and enjoyable.

-OxygenOS gets some new tricks
+OxygenOS gets some iPhone X-like tricks

 - OxygenOS 4.7